google/flatbuffers/docs/source/Schemas.md

 Unions share a lot of properties with enums, but instead of new names for constants, you use names of tables.
-You can then declare a union field which can hold a reference to any of those types, and additionally a hidden field with the suffix `_type` is generated that holds the corresponding enum value, allowing you to know which type to cast to at runtime.
+You can then declare a union field, which can hold a reference to any of those types, and additionally a hidden field with the suffix `_type` is generated that holds the corresponding enum value, allowing you to know which type to cast to at runtime.